Smoothieware/Smoothie2-old/README.md

 * Issue: HardFault in `planner.cpp` on line 71 `block->steps[i] = labs(steps);`  *FIXED*
 * Issue: The HardFault_Handler was not being correctly called *FIXED*
 * Issue: No initial serial output on `main.ccp` on line 50 `kernel->streams->printf("Smoothie2 dev\n");`
-* Issue: The G28 Homing only moves a short distance then stops.
+* Issue: Movement (G0 Zn, G28 Homing) only moves a short distance then stops *CURRENTLY UNDER INVESTIGATION 2016-10-31*
 * This code base is equivalent to Smoothie V1 as at 2016-10-18.
 * The code that relies on the priority setting of GPIO interrupts has not had this feature migrated (e.g. laser)
 * Some major lower level things need implementation ( USB, Ethernet, SDIO ).